karthikputtoju/Project-Green-AI-Energy-Efficient-Model-Comparison/README.md

 ```

 ## Visual Comparison
-🟢 Good – Best performer for that metric
+- 🟢 Good – Best performer for that metric
-🟧 Better – Mid performer
+- 🟧 Better – Mid performer
-🔴 Bad – Lowest performer
+- 🔴 Bad – Lowest performer

 ## Key Learnings
-Smaller models can use less energy, but not always faster on every run.
+- Smaller models can use less energy, but not always faster on every run.

-Energy use & CO₂ emissions are measurable in real-time.
+- Energy use & CO₂ emissions are measurable in real-time.

-Tracking environmental impact is key for Green AI adoption in ML projects.
+- Tracking environmental impact is key for Green AI adoption in ML projects.

 ## License
-This project is licensed under the MIT License – free to use and modify.
+- This project is licensed under the MIT License – free to use and if anyone want to contribute to reach out to me.

 ## Acknowledgments
 - Hugging Face Transformers